Gary-Clark/Apple-1/README.md

 The .rar file contains the plot & drill files that can be uploaded to sites such as JCLPBC for production.
 The remaining files are Kicad files of the board.

-Also included is a PCB for a three slot riser card so that the EPROM card and the Cassette interface can be fitted inside the case (given sufficient headroom).
-This card does not include any buffering and has not been tested with three cards installed.
+Also included is a PCB for a two slot riser card so that the EPROM card and the Cassette interface can be fitted inside the case (given sufficient headroom).
+This card does not include any buffering but has been tested with an EPROM card and an ACI card installed.